Convolutional causal learning for aerodynamic flows: Results

 \section{Results}

-{ To examine how the current informative mode decomposition (IMD) extracts time-varying modes based on causality, we consider three examples of aerodynamic flows, covering a range of spatiotemporal complexity across the chord-based Reynolds number~$Re$: ($\mathrm{i}$) extreme vortex gust-airfoil interactions at $Re=100$ \cite{fukami2023grasping}, ($\mathrm{ii}$) experimentally-measured transverse gust-wing interactions at $Re = 20,000$ \cite{towne2023database}, and ($\mathrm{iii}$) a separated turbulent wake over a wing section at $Re = 20,000$ \cite{liu2025design}.
-The first example with a discrete vortex gust highlights the applicability of the present method in capturing highly unsteady transient dynamics based on causality.
+{ To examine how the current informative mode decomposition (IMD) extracts time-varying modes based on the {contribution to the future lift response}, we consider three examples of aerodynamic flows, {covering a range of spatiotemporal complexity across the chord-based Reynolds number~$Re$:} ($\mathrm{i}$) extreme vortex gust-airfoil interactions at $Re~=~100$ \cite{fukami2023grasping}, ($\mathrm{ii}$) experimentally-measured transverse gust-wing interactions at $Re = 20,000$ \cite{towne2023database}, and ($\mathrm{iii}$) a separated turbulent wake over a wing section at $Re = 20,000$ \cite{liu2025design}.

+The first example with a discrete vortex gust highlights the applicability of the present method in capturing highly unsteady transient dynamics.
 With the second example of experimental datasets, the robustness against experimental noise of the present model is examined.
-We also consider a separated turbulent wake in a three-dimensional domain under quasi-cyclic behavior, discussing how the underlying physics is extracted for aerodynamics scenarios exhibiting a range of spatial length scales. }
+We also consider a separated turbulent wake in a three-dimensional domain under quasi-cyclic behavior, discussing how the underlying physics is extracted for aerodynamics scenarios exhibiting a range of spatial length scales.